Table of contents

 However, NACHA requires that all parties involved in ACH transactions (including businesses initiating the payments and third-party processors) implement processes, procedures, and controls to protect sensitive data.
 Their rules also stipulate that the transmission of any banking information (like a customer’s account and routing number) be encrypted using “commercially reasonable” technology.

 That means you can’t send or receive bank information via unencrypted email or insecure web forms.
-Make sure that if you use a third party for ACH payment processing, it has implemented systems with state-of-the-art encryption methods.
+If you use a third party for ACH payment processing, make sure it has implemented systems with state-of-the-art encryption methods.

-Under the NACHA rules, originators of ACH payments must also take “commercially reasonable” steps to ensure the validity of customer identity and routing numbers, and to identify possible fraudulent activity.
-Most third-party ACH processors should have these capabilities, but make sure to check before you sign on with anyone.
-It’s also worth working with an IT or security professional to ensure your business is processing ACH payments safely.
+Under the NACHA rules, originators of ACH payments must also take “commercially reasonable” steps to ensure the validity of customer identity and routing numbers and to identify possible fraudulent activity.
+Most third-party ACH processors should have these capabilities, but check before you sign on with anyone.
+It’s also worth working with an IT or security professional to ensure your business safely processes ACH payments.

 The benefits of ACH payment processing